cwarny/social-media-analytics/readme.md

 You will have to set these IDs, secrets and callback URLs as environment variables for your back-end Node application (or hard-code them in the source code).

-# Concept
+# How it works

-This web app grabs your Google Analytics account data, checks your site's visitors data for Twitter [shortened URLs](https://support.twitter.com//entries/109623) as referrers.
+Socialr grabs your Google Analytics account data, checks your site's visitors data for Twitter [shortened URLs](https://support.twitter.com//entries/109623) as referrers.

 ![referrers list](http://a1.distilledcdn.com/wp-content/uploads/2011/08/tco.png)